firelightrpg/PilotWave/README.md

 # [Consequences](https://fate-srd.com/fate-core/resolving-attacks#consequences)

-* Mild: –2 to attack value
+> * Mild: –2 to attack value
-* Moderate: –4 to attack value
+> * Moderate: –4 to attack value
-* Severe: –6 to attack value
+> * Severe: –6 to attack value
-* Extreme: –8 to attack and permanent character aspect
+> * Extreme: –8 to attack and permanent character aspect

 # [Recover](https://fate-srd.com/fate-core/resolving-attacks#recovering-from-a-consequence)

-* Mild: overcome Fair (+2), one whole scene
+> * Mild: overcome Fair (+2), one whole scene
-* Moderate: overcome Great (+4), one whole session
+> * Moderate: overcome Great (+4), one whole session
-* Severe: overcome Fantastic (+6), one whole scenario
+> * Severe: overcome Fantastic (+6), one whole scenario

 # [Aspect Types](https://fate-srd.com/fate-core/aspects-fate-points)

-* Game aspects: permanent, made during game creation
+> * Game aspects: permanent, made during game creation
-* Character aspects: permanent, made during character creation
+> * Character aspects: permanent, made during character creation
-* Situation aspects: last for a scene, until overcome, or until irrelevant
+> * Situation aspects: last for a scene, until overcome, or until irrelevant
-* Boosts: last until invoked one time
+> * Boosts: last until invoked one time
-* Consequences: last until recovered
+> * Consequences: last until recovered

 # [Invoking Aspects](https://fate-srd.com/fate-core/invoking-compelling-aspects#invoking-aspects)

-Spend a fate point or free invoke.
+> Spend a fate point or free invoke.
 Choose one:

-* +2 to your skill roll
+> * +2 to your skill roll
-* Reroll all your dice
+> * Reroll all your dice
-* Teamwork: +2 to another character’s roll versus relevant passive opposition
+> * Teamwork: +2 to another character’s roll versus relevant passive opposition
-* Obstacle: +2 to the passive opposition
+> * Obstacle: +2 to the passive opposition
+>

-Free invokes stack with a paid one and each other.
+> Free invokes stack with a paid one and each other.

 # [Compelling Aspects](https://fate-srd.com/fate-core/invoking-compelling-aspects#compelling-aspects)

-Accept a complication for a fate point.
+> Accept a complication for a fate point.
+>

-* Event-based: You have ____ aspect and are in ____ situation, so it makes sense that, unfortunately, ____ would happen to you.
+> * Event-based: You have ____ aspect and are in ____ situation, so it makes sense that, unfortunately, ____ would
+    happen
+    to you.
 Damn your luck.
-* Decision-based: You have ____ aspect in ____ situation, so it makes sense that you’d decide to ____.
-This goes wrong when ____ happens.
+> * Decision-based: You have ____ aspect in ____ situation, so it makes sense that you’d decide to ____.
+This goes wrong
+    when ____ happens.

 # [Refresh](https://fate-srd.com/fate-core/fate-point-economy)

-At the start of a new session, you reset your fate points to your refresh rate.
-If you ended the last session with more points, you keep the extra.
+> At the start of a new session, you reset your fate points to your refresh rate.
+If you ended the last session with
+> more
+> points, you keep the extra.
 At the end of a scenario, you reset to your refresh rate no matter what.

 # [Spending Fate Points](https://fate-srd.com/fate-core/fate-point-economy)

-Spend fate points to:
+> Spend fate points to:
+>

-* Invoke an aspect
+> * Invoke an aspect
-* Power a stunt
+> * Power a stunt
-* Refuse a compel
+> * Refuse a compel
-* Declare a story detail
+> * Declare a story detail

 # [Challenges](https://fate-srd.com/fate-core/challenges)

-* Each obstacle or goal that requires a different skill gets an overcome roll.
+> * Each obstacle or goal that requires a different skill gets an overcome roll.
-* Interpret failure, costs, and success of each roll together to determine final outcome.
+> * Interpret failure, costs, and success of each roll together to determine final outcome.

 # [Contests](https://fate-srd.com/fate-core/contests)

-* Contesting characters roll appropriate skills.
+> * Contesting characters roll appropriate skills.
-* If you got the highest result, you score a victory.
+> * If you got the highest result, you score a victory.
-* If you succeed with style and no one else does, then you get two victories.
+> * If you succeed with style and no one else does, then you get two victories.
-* If there’s a tie for the highest result, no one gets a victory, and an unexpected twist occurs.
+> * If there’s a tie for the highest result, no one gets a victory, and an unexpected twist occurs.
-* The first participant to achieve three victories wins the contest.
+> * The first participant to achieve three victories wins the contest.

+---

 # [Conflicts](https://fate-srd.com/fate-core/conflicts)

+[//]: # (@formatter:off)
-* Set the scene, describing the environment the conflict takes place in, creating situation aspects and zones, and establishing who’s participating and what side they’re on.
+> * Set the scene, describing the environment the conflict takes place in, creating situation aspects and zones, and
+    establishing who’s participating and what side they’re on.
-* Determine the turn order.
+> * Determine the turn order.
-* Start the first exchange:
+> * Start the first exchange:
-    * On your turn, take an action and then resolve it.
+>  * On your turn, take an action and then resolve it.
-    * On other people’s turns, defend or respond to their actions as necessary.
+>  * On other people’s turns, defend or respond to their actions as necessary.
-    * At the end of everyone’s turn, start again with a new exchange.
+>  * At the end of everyone’s turn, start again with a new exchange.
-* Conflict is over when everyone on one side has conceded or been taken out.
+> * Conflict is over when everyone on one side has conceded or been taken out.

+[//]: # (@formatter:on)

 ## Surprise